The Biggest Loser season 2: Week 6

 The day after Suzanne's elimination, Andrea felt her team took a risk with them keeping her.
 Jillian is concerned that since Mark has been working much harder in workouts, that he is not eating like he should be.

 Next, there is a temptation.
 The contestants come into a room with a sign that says, "Ignore your diet just for today, you have a one in three chance to play, there is a $2300 prize for you at stake, all you have to do is eat this slice of cake."
 After everybody resists, a note gets slipped under the door saying, "Because none of you have given in, we're going to give you one more chance to win, removing the middle box is all you have to do to increase your chances to one in two."
 Still none of the contestants give in to the temptation.
 They go into a room and find Bob on a game-boy bike.
 He then tells them had they competed in the temptation, they would have won it.
 Jen was having a hard time on her team and associates with Mark, though they can't associate with members of the opposite team.

 The trainers say the challenge will be a physical challenge that will be uphill.
 At the challenge, Caroline says that only one person from each team will represent them, and the winner would split $5000 with their team and choose member of the other team to sit out of the next weigh-in.
 The first person to climb up and down a huge flight of stairs 10 times (2280 steps) would win, but the teams would choose who was playing on the other team.
 The men pick Andrea for the girls and the girls pick Mark for the men.
 Andrea wins the challenge for her team.

 At the weigh-in, the Blue Team decide to sit out Seth.
 The Blue Team loses a total of 13 pounds (1.57%).
 Matt storms out of the weigh-in after losing no weight.
 The Red Team needs to lose more than 19 pounds to win the weigh-in, and loses 28 pounds (2.29%).

 The next day, Jillian confronts Matt about his diet in the past week, and how he would binge eat in the middle of the night.

 At elimination, Jen voted to send Andrea home, but the other members voted to send Jen home, so Jen was eliminated.
 Before Jen left, she told the team that the guys were not out to get them.
 After Jen leaves, Caroline tells the remaining girls that she does not want to see them there next week.
+At home, Jen has lost a total of 72 lbs.